visgl/luma.gl/docs/api-reference/webgl/context-state.md

 WebGL State Management can be quite complicated.
 * A large part of the WebGL API is devoted to settings.
 When reading, querying individual values using GL constants is the norm, and when writing, special purpose functions are provided for most settings. luma.gl supports both forms for both reading and writing settings.
 * Reading values from WebGL can be very slow if it requires a GPU roundtrip.
 To get around this, luma.gl reads values once, caches them and tracks them as they are changed through luma functions.
 The cached values can get out of sync if the context is shared outside of luma.gl.
+* luma.gl's state management enables "conflict-free" programming, so that even when setting global state, one part of the code does not need to worry about whether other parts are changing the global state.
 * Note that to fully support the conflict-free model and detect changes done e.g. in other WebGL libraries, luma.gl needs to hook into the WebGL context to track state changes.